John Brogden and Sons: Ulverstone and Lancaster Railway

 Work on the line was not in full progress until September 1853.
 McClean and Stileman had resigned as engineers the previous February and were replaced by James Brunlees.
 The viaducts over the Kent and Leven were designed and built by W & J Galloway & Sons of Manchester.
 Brunlees had already completed a similar project and went on to achieve great eminence.
 He worked again with Brogdens on: the Solway Junction Railway, the Mont Cenis Pass Railway and New Zealand railways.
 He worked again with the Galloways on Southport Pier.

 In 1851 Brogdens had been poised to take over the Furness Railway itself and a draft agreement was made between Burlington and John Brogden senior but the Furness Railway directors refused to ratify it.
 Thus Burlington's fellow directors saved him and his family from losing a great prize and prevented the Brogdens from gaining it.
 However, as the expensive work proceeded Brogdens ran short of money and had to ask the Furness Railway for financial assistance.
 As the FR legally could not do this, two of their directors made a loan of £50,000 in their personal capacities.

 The line was opened on 26 August 1857.
 Gross expenditure was over £410,000.
 Brogdens were struggling financially and in 1858 approached the Furness for another loan but declined to accept the stringent conditions demanded.
 Finally in 1862 Brogdens sold the U&L to the existing Furness Railway having made little or no direct profit.
 This railway link however was critical to the later industrial development of Barrow-in-Furness and its locality and mining interests.
 It also caused silt to build up in former tidal areas, creating new agricultural land.
 Brogdens' decision to sell this valuable railway, with good growth prospects, suggests that they were short of cash.

 Solway Junction Railway

 Alexander Brogden was chairman of the Solway Junction Railway so they clearly had a substantial stake in that railway but their precise involvement is not clear.
-For this railway the act of Parliament was passed in 1864 and the railway was opened in 1869 (goods only) and 1870 (goods and passengers).
+For this railway the Solway Junction Railway Act 1864 (27 & 28 Vict. c. clxxxvi) was passed and the railway was opened in 1869 (goods only) and 1870 (goods and passengers).
 James Brunlees, previously noted, was the engineer.
 It was a failure in the long run because the cast iron viaduct could not withstand the ice-floes which were a regular feature of the winters here.